penumbra1/buddy/README.md

 Cleaned the data received from the petfinder API.

+Added a preloaded latin-only font using [this technique](http://ashton.codes/preload-google-fonts-using-resource-hints/) to get rid of FOIT.

+Enabled gzip and brotli compression in Parcel using [parcel-plugin-compress](https://www.npmjs.com/package/parcel-plugin-compress) and on the server using [express-static-gzip](https://www.npmjs.com/package/express-static-gzip).

 ## Notes:

 Petfinder API data is a mess: responses may contain announcements that look exactly like animal profiles, with no logical way to filter them out.
 I'm leaving it as is for now.